flamego/flamego/README.md

 A fantastic modular Go web framework boiled with black magic.

+## Getting started

+The minimum requirement of Go is **1.16**.

+To install Flamego:

+	go get github.com/flamego/flamego

 ## License

 This project is under the MIT License.
 See the [LICENSE](LICENSE) file for the full license text.